-The issue in December 2022 of £120.0m of new USPP notes has also been agreed, under a delayed funding arrangement, avoiding any overlap with the existing £121.5m of notes that mature in the same month.
-The new notes are split equally between 8-year, 10-year and 12-year maturities, and will be issued with an average coupon that is significantly below the current coupon.
-The remaining £30.0m of USPP notes are due to mature in December 2024, which is outside the Going Concern Assessment Period.
+Of the USPP notes, £120.0m were issued in December 2022 under a delayed funding agreement to avoid any overlap with the £121.5m (being the repayment amount after taking account of the cross-currency interest rate swaps) of notes that matured in the same month.
+The new notes are split equally between 8, 10 and 12 year maturities, and were issued with an average coupon of 2.94% that is significantly below the coupon of the maturing notes.
+The Base Case Forecasts assume that the remaining £30.0m of USPP notes, which are due to mature in December 2024, will not be replaced.